Epigenetic priming: HDAC inhibition

 In order to maintain the epigenome plasticity, enzymes that add (writers) and remove (erasers) the different epigenetic marks are needed.
 As exemplified by histone acetylation in the Epigenetic Priming Model figure above, there is an interplay between these writers and erasers that allows the genome to be responsive to external or internal stimuli.
 In the case of acetylation, histone acetyltransferases add acetyl groups to the histones and histone deacetylases (HDAC) remove them.
 Both are present within a cell at a given time, meaning that an acetylated (open) region of chromatin might be reverted to closed form.
 HDAC inhibition ensures that chromatin is left in an open state by prohibiting the open to closed transition, leading to lasting gene expression and other epigenetic activity.

 Cancer

 Epigenetic priming was first described in cancer research when epigenetic alterations on tumor-suppressor genes (TSG) were found to be drivers of carcinogenesis.
 Epigenetic alterations (e.g. DNA methylation) resulting in TSG inactivation as a common means of tumor formation.
 Contrary to regular DNA mutations common in cancer, methylation is reversible, provided that the chromatin is adequately open to allow hypomethylating agents to access the DNA and prevent methylation.
-Therefore, priming was investigated as a ‘pre-treatment’ to sensitize the tumerogenic cells to hypomethylating chemotheraputics such as decitabine.
+Therefore, priming was investigated as a 'pre-treatment' to sensitize the tumorigenic cells to hypomethylating chemotherapeutics such as decitabine.
 Many types of cancer (e.g. gastric) are known for having aberrant epigenetic changes, particularly in DNA methylation.
 In contrast to DNA mutations which cannot be easily changed through treatment, these aberrant epigenetic changes allow for a reversible treatment avenue.